sunilmanu/keras_imageclassifier_flask_deployment/README.md

 11)On click Not satisfied button is should return some "...some message " and the pic should be saved in unsatisfied folder.

-12) If we click any of the above two buttons we need to show the Try again buttion which will reload the page.
+12) If I click any of the above two buttons I need to show the Try again buttion which will reload the page.